Jyk-122/D-LLM/README.md

 # D-LLM(WIP)

-This repository is the official implementation of [D-LLM: A Token Adaptive Computing Resource Allocation Strategy for Large Language Models](https://arxiv.org/abs/2030.12345) (will be released soon).
+This repository is the official implementation of [D-LLM: A Token Adaptive Computing Resource Allocation Strategy for Large Language Models](https://openreview.net/pdf?id=UIOjGTKHQG).

 The implementation of algorithm is conducted on [Llama-2](https://github.com/Meta-Llama/llama?tab=readme-ov-file) currently.